-You love eating salads made out of green vegetables, you are in the right place to get your own organic garden.
-In the post today, we’ve listed the 10 Fast-Growing Salad Vegetables To Harvest For A Short Time that you can enjoy your favorite salad dishes all season.
+I love eating salads made out of green vegetables, so I know I am in the right place to get my own organic garden.
+In this post today, I have listed the 10 fast-growing salad vegetables to harvest for a short time so I can enjoy my favorite salad dishes all season.

-They are the easiest to grow vegetables with require basic care.
-In addition, this veggie has a short-time growing process, so you will harvest the first green leaves quickly for your daily meals.
+I find they are the easiest vegetables to grow and only require basic care.
+In addition, these veggies have a short growing process, so I will harvest the first green leaves quickly for my daily meals.

-If you live in an apartment, you don’t have more space to grow them, you also have your own green vegetable garden right in your living space because there are many salad greens and sprouts that grow well in containers in your kitchen windowsill or benchtop.
+If I live in an apartment and don’t have much space to grow them, I know I can still have my own green vegetable garden right in my living space.
+I find there are many salad greens and sprouts that grow well in containers on my kitchen windowsill or benchtop.

-Growing them by yourself, you will have the best taste for your crunchy salad flavors.
-Now, tasty and organic salad vegetables are ready for your favorite dishes in flash.
-Let’s check them out!
+I believe growing them by myself gives me the best taste for my crunchy salad flavors.
+Now, tasty and organic salad vegetables are ready for my favorite dishes in a flash.
+Let me check them out!

 #1 Arugula

-Source: HarvesttotableArugula is a fast-growing, slightly bitter salad green from the same family as broccoli and kale.
-Growing after in about 40 days, it is ready to harvest.
+I absolutely love arugula as a fast-growing, slightly bitter salad green from the same family as broccoli and kale.
+I find that after growing for about 40 days, it is ready to harvest for my peppery salads.
+Personally, I think this zesty idea is perfect for adding a gourmet kick to my everyday meals.

 #2 Kale